Some UAE Residents Want To Start Work At 6Am, Here's Why

 A few UAE-based companies already offer flexible schedules, but a standardised early start is still rare.

-Dr Reem Al Marzouqi, a Dubai-based occupational health specialist, says there are real physiological and psychological benefits to aligning work hours with natural energy cycles.Recommended For You UAE students worried how social media presence could affect US college applications
+Dr Reem Al Marzouqi, a Dubai-based occupational health specialist, says there are real physiological and psychological benefits to aligning work hours with natural energy cycles.Recommended For You Some UAE residents want to start work at 6am, here's why UAE travel: Long flights could increase blood clot risks, doctors warn

 “People who wake up early tend to have higher cortisol levels in the morning, which boosts alertness and focus,” she explained.“Starting the workday earlier taps into that natural hormonal peak.
 Over time, this can enhance productivity and reduce dependence on stimulants like caffeine.”